frontend-fun/react-hooks-typescript-tome/docs/5-complex/complex.md

 If you produce a sketch (and you should), then embed the sketch somewhere on your webpage BELOW the Quizzer as an image.

+## Completing Requirements

+Every time you complete a requirement, add them to a bulleted list of "Completed Features" that we can see on your website BELOW the Quizzer and Sketch.
+Don't forget to keep this list updated!

 ## Submission

 Soon, we will want to review your application so that we can make decisions about team assignments.
 Do not delay in submitting for this Task - as soon as you have started, deploy your application and submit on Canvas.